 1. The 606

 The 606 is an elevated multi-use trail that was formerly a railroad track.
 It runs through the Chicago neighborhoods of Bucktown, Wicker Park, Logan Square and Humboldt Park and features small parks and art installations along the way.
 Rent a Divvy bike and explore the 2.7-mile trail on wheels or walk it.
 There are plenty of fun stops nearby.
-Mindy’s Hot Chocolate serves up specialty drinks and delicious meals.
-Margie’s Candies is a Chicago ice cream shop that has been serving up sweet treats since the 1920s.
-You can’t go wrong with a pit stop at either one.
+Try Mindy’s Bakery for hot chocolate or Margie’s Candies, a Chicago ice cream shop that has been serving up sweet treats since the 1920s.
+You can’t go wrong with a pit stop at either.

 The Pilsen neighborhood is home to Chicago’s largest Hispanic community and the National Museum of Mexican Art.
 It’s the perfect place to take a stroll and admire street art murals.
 Don’t miss stopping at taquerias for authentic Mexican cuisine and devouring a paleta (fruit popsicle) at La Michoacana Premium for dessert.